awickham/bwi/text-generation/README.md

+text-generation
+==

 Authors: Andy and Tony Wickham.
-You can contact us at {awickham, tonyw}@cs.utexas.edu
+You can contact us at {awickham, tonyw}@cs.utexas.edu.